kitsilanosoftware/MonoTizen.VMs/README.md

 # MonoTizen VMs

-Ready-to-run Tizen VM images (ARM, x86; binaries via Git-Annex) for Mono development and qualification.
+Infrastructure for building and running VM images (ARM, x86) for Mono development and qualification on Tizen.

 ## Licenses

-The contents of the images are licensed under their original terms.
+The contents of the images are licensed under their original terms;

-This infrastructure is currently "all rights reserved"; the licensing terms (MIT?) are to be decided by Bob Summerwill and Damien Diederen
-<dd@crosstwine.com>.
+they should be obtained from upstream providers (the Tizen project, Samsung, Intel, etc.).

+This infrastructure part of MonoTizen, which is Copyright 2014 Kitsilano Software Inc.

+MonoTizen is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+MonoTizen is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with MonoTizen.
+If not, see <http://www.gnu.org/licenses/>.

 ## VMs